vitaly-t/spex/docs/code/stream/read.md

     </tr>  </tbody>
 </table>

-**Returns**: <code>Promise</code> - When successful, resolves with object `{calls, reads, length, duration}`: - `calls` = number of calls made into the `receiver` - `reads` = number of successful reads from the stream - `length` = total length for all the data reads from the stream - `duration` = number of milliseconds consumed by the methodWhen fails, the method rejects with the error/reject specified,which can happen as a result of: - event `error` emitted by the stream - receiver throws an error or returns a rejected promise
+**Returns**: <code>Promise</code> - When finished successfully, resolves with object `{calls, reads, length, duration}`: - `calls` = number of calls made into the `receiver` - `reads` = number of successful reads from the stream - `length` = total length for all the data reads from the stream - `duration` = number of milliseconds consumed by the methodWhen it fails, the method rejects with the error/reject specified,which can happen as a result of: - event `error` emitted by the stream - receiver throws an error or returns a rejected promise